 COMAIR

-Comair was founded in April 1977, operating a trio of Piper Navajos between Cincinnati, Detroit, Cleveland and Akron.
-The airline became a Delta Connection carrier in 1984, feeding passengers into Delta's Cincinnati hub.
-Comair entered the Florida commuter market on November 1, 1987 when it opened a hub at Orlando, flying Embraer Bandeirantes under the Delta Connection banner.
-The addition of faster and pressurized 30-passenger Embraer Brasilias allowed the airline to add nonstop flights from Orlando and Tampa into neighboring states during the late 80s and early 1990s.
+Comair began operations on April 12, 1977, operating a six-passenger Piper Aztec between Evansville, IN, Louisville, KY, and Cincinnati and Cleveland, Ohio.
+The Cincinnati-based carrier was the successor to Wings, Inc., a short-lived carrier that suspended operations in December 1976.
+After years of steady growth, Comair became a Delta Connection carrier in 1984, feeding passengers into Delta's newly established Cincinnati hub.
+Florida operations began on November 1, 1987 using Embraer Bandeirantes flown under the Delta Connection banner.
+The addition of faster and pressurized 30-passenger Embraer Brasilias in 1989 allowed the airline to add nonstop flights from Orlando and Tampa into neighboring states.

 Below: Comair route map dated April 3, 1988 showing Florida routes operated as a Delta Connection carrier.